skycoin/skycoin/src/gui/static/README.md

 You can route all calls to this address by changing the url property on the ApiService class.

+## Swaplab integration

+The wallet has a section for buying coins using the Swaplab service and, during development, it is possible to configure its operation, in order to test its different parts without having to make a real exchange.
+The configuration is done by modifying the properties of the `swaplabTests` object in [app.config.ts](/src/gui/static/src/app/app.config.ts).

+If you set `swaplabTests.activateTestMode` to `true`, all operations made with the Swaplab integration will be faked.
+When creating a new operation or opening an old one using the history, the system will show the operation progressing every few seconds, from the state in which the user is expected to make the initial deposit to the moment in which the operation is completed.
+However, keep in mind that the value of `swaplabTests.activateTestMode` will only be respected in development builds, in production buils it will always be automatically changed to `false`.
+If `swaplabTests.activateTestMode` is `false`, the integration will work as it should and you will be able to make real exchange transactions.

+Also `swaplabTests` has a property called `endStatusInError`.
+If you set it to `true` and `swaplabTests.activateTestMode` is also `true`, all the faked operations will end in an error, instead of success.

 ## Purchase API (teller)

 Please note that at the moment the Purchase API (teller) is both offline and not supporting CORS headers.